yahoo/fili/rfc/unionPartitionAvailability.md

 Redefine the availability of intervals as follows:

 Add a "mark" to each partition in `PartitionCompositeTable`.
-The "mark" indicates a starting instance of time, T, after which data can possible be available.
-All data before T is not considered as missing data.
+The "mark" indicates a starting instance of time, T, after which data can possibly be available.

 With "mark", the decision on "missing intervals" is the following:

 * If there is no data in this interval AND this interval is **before** T => NOT a missing interval; do not include it in the availability intersection operation

-* If there is no data in this interval AND this interval is **after** T => this IS s missing interval and will be part of intersection operations
+* If there is no data in this interval AND this interval is **after** T => this IS a missing interval and will be part of intersection operations

 The value of T of each partition will be configured and loaded on start.